 Randy Barnett (34:12):

-Actually, you're asking me something that's really about part of what I'm thinking about for my next book actually, which is a rethinking of libertarian first principles.
-I came up through the movement.
-I was a Rothbardian libertarian.
-Initially, I became more Hayekian by the time I was a law professor.
-And so the way I'm thinking about it these days is to think that libertarians need to think harder about individual liberty than we have.
-And that in fact there does come a point notwithstanding as I argue in the structure of liberty, the absolute imperative of private property, there may come a point where the institution of property starts to run up against the idea of individual freedom.
-This was something that I had gotten out.
-This came from my study of anti-slavery constitutionalism that culminated in my book, The Original Meaning of the 14th Amendment, which I was very pleased to have published by Harvard University Press.
+You’re asking me something that actually goes to what I’m thinking about for my next book, which involves a rethinking of libertarian first principles.
+I came up through the movement as a Rothbardian libertarian and became more Hayekian by the time I was a law professor.
+These days, I think libertarians need to think more deeply about individual liberty than we have in the past.
+Even acknowledging, as I argue in The Structure of Liberty, the absolute imperative of private property, there may come a point where the institution of property begins to run up against the idea of individual freedom.

-Often under pressure from government,we've got very current debates right now about the tech companies either sensing or being directly coerced by government to do things that government on its own would be further than to do.
+Often under pressure from the government.
+We’re seeing very current debates about tech companies either acting on their own initiative or being directly coerced by the government to do things the government itself would be forbidden to do.

 Randy Barnett (38:36):